code-kiwi/42_MINISHELL/README.md

 - Remove debug and print functions (or put them into seperate files, then add a rule to the Makefile for debugging);
 - We need to check if the environment creation failed into `t_minishell_init()` (NB: the env can be NULL if it is empty like when `env -i ./minishell` was called => check `errno`)
 - We need to expand the content of the heredoc
-- lorsque l'on fait `$test` alors que test n'est pas une variable définie, il affiche juste une string vide, tu préfères que je teste si le résultat est null pour le remplacer par une string vide dans mon code ou alors dans env_get
+- ~~lorsque l'on fait `$test` alors que test n'est pas une variable définie, il affiche juste une string vide, tu préfères que je teste si le résultat est null pour le remplacer par une string vide dans mon code ou alors dans `env_get`~~ `env-get()` retournera NULL avec errno à 0 lorsque la variable n'existe pas et c'est l'expansion qui gèrera le fait de mettre un chîne vide;
 - add pwd to the env on shell start
 - **ALL** here_docs are performed before any command execution! (`echo "test" && << LIM cat`)
 - Check calls to `ft_printf()` and see if it is relevant to replace them by calls to `printf()`